 During times of drought, water-related diseases are rampant.
-Women and children often walk up to six hours to find and collect water because most surface water sources such as springs and ponds dry up.
+Women and children often walk several hours to find and collect water because most surface water sources such as springs and ponds dry up.
 Remaining water sources are heavily contaminated by environmental waste, such as human and animal excreta, which is washed in when it does rain.
 Then, the abundance of stagnant water serves as a breeding place for mosquitoes.

 Water.org’s mission is to bring the power of safe water and sanitation to all.
-Part of our work is to fulfill this mission in Ethiopia.
-Where we work in Tigray, farming grain crops supports sustenance and livelihoods.
+In Tigray, farming grain crops supports sustenance and livelihoods.
 And, families with access to water at home are better-equipped to maintain their own health and the viability of their crops.

 Here we see children turning a mound of teff into playground as they climb and jump from the pile.
 Because their families were able to farm an abundant crop days end with the kids playing about the harvest and helping to separate the grains from the plant.
-As Water.org continues to serve people in Ethiopia, our work has expanded to meet the needs of more people in need of safe water.
+As Water.org continues to serve people around the world, our work has expanded to meet the needs of more people in need of safe water.

 While undeniable circumstances mean charitable dollars are the only way to establishing a well for some, WaterCredit is a proven financial solution millions have used to tap into their own power, to finance water taps, wells, rain barrels, and toilets for their homes.